libp2p/specs/gossipsub/README.md

 followin criteria:
 - If the size of P's active list is less than A, it accepts the new node.
-- If it's a new random neighbor, and P has no other random neighbors (as specified in the message), it accepts P as a random neighbor.
+- If P has no other neighbors  (as specified in the message), it accepts P as a random neighbor.
-- If it's a new near neighbor, and P has no other near neighbors (as specified in the message), it accepts P as a near neighbor.
-- If it's a new near neighbor, then Q takes an RTT measurement to P.
+- Otherwise Q takes an RTT measurement to P.
-  If it's closer than any near neighbors by a factor of alpha, then it evicts a near neighbor and accepts P as a new near neighbor.
+  If it's closer than any near neighbors by a factor of alpha, then it evicts the near neighbor if it has enough active links and accepts P as a new near neighbor.
 - Otherwise the request is rejected.

 Note that during joins, the size of the active list for some nodes may